Muhammed-Burhan/Laravel-crud-api/README.md

 # Laravel CRUD API with Authentication

-This is a simple Laravel CRUD API that allows you to create, read, update, and delete data from a MySQL database.
+This is a simple Laravel CRUD API that allows you to create, read, update, and delete data from a PostgreSQL database.
 The API also has login and logout functionality to protect certain routes from unauthorized access.

 ## Installation